Jeongjo of Joseon

+His father, Crown Prince Sado, was executed in 1762, leading to conflicts over Yi San’s legitimacy as heir.
+As king, he sought to clear his father’s name, balance political factions, and strengthen royal authority.
+He built the Hwaseong Fortress, reformed governance, and promoted talented scholars.
+Facing assassination attempts, he created the Changyongyeong royal guards.
+Jeongjo established the Kyujanggak royal library, expanded social mobility, and encouraged Neo-Confucian scholarship.
+His reign marked a cultural and political renaissance, but factional struggles persisted.
+He is also remembered for his various efforts to reform and improve the nation.
+The era of Jeongjo's rule is considered one of the highest points of the Joseon era and today he is generally considered to be among the greatest leaders in Korean history.

 Biography

 Early life

-He was the son of Crown Prince Sado (who was put to death by his own father, King Yeongjo) and Lady Hyegyeong (who wrote an autobiography, The Memoirs of Lady Hyegyeong detailing her life as the ill-fated Crown Princess of Korea).
+He was the son of Crown Prince Sado (who was put to death when Jeongjo was 11 by his father, King Yeongjo) and Lady Hyegyŏng (who wrote the Memoirs of Lady Hyegyŏng, which details her life as the ill-fated Crown Princess of Korea, and offers advice and explanations for her grandson about the deaths of his grandfather and many maternal relatives).
 His elder brother Crown Prince Uiso died in infancy.
-His mother Lady Hyegyeong's collection of memoirs serves as a significant source of historical information on the political happenings during the reigns of King Yeongjo (her father-in-law), King Jeongjo (her son), and King Sunjo (her grandson).
+His mother Lady Hyegyŏng's collection of memoirs serves as a significant source of historical information on the political happenings during the reigns of King Yeongjo (her father-in-law), King Jeongjo (her son), and King Sunjo (her grandson).

-In 1762, his father, Crown Prince Sado, was executed by King Yeongjo (Crown Prince Sado's father and Prince Yi San's grandfather) after long conflicts and Sado's years of mental illness.
-Crown Prince Sado opposed the ruling party Noron party.
+In 1762, his father, Crown Prince Sado, was executed (by imprisonment in a rice chest) by King Yeongjo (Crown Prince Sado's father and Prince Yi San's grandfather) after long conflicts and Sado's years of mental illness.
+Crown Prince Sado opposed the ruling Noron party.
 He started to hate the parties of Joseon.
 Eight years later Yi San asked to visit Sado's living quarter but his Grandfather King Yeongjo refused.
 So he refused to attend Crown Prince Sado's funeral.
-On February 21, 1764, Yi San became the adoptive son of Crown Prince Hyojang and Princess Consort Hyosun by the order of King Yeongjo.
+On 21 February 1764, Yi San became the adoptive son of Crown Prince Hyojang and Princess Consort Hyosun by the order of King Yeongjo.
 Crown Prince Hyojang was the elder half-brother of his father, Crown Prince Sado.
 Crown Prince Hyojang though, had died during his childhood.
 King Yeongjo made Yi San a part of Hyojang's family because he was concerned that Yi San, who was Sado's son and successor, would be opposed.
 The Noron faction protested Yi San's legitimacy as the royal successor under the claim that Yi San was the 'Son of a prisoner' or 'Son of a madman' and thus ineligible to succeed the throne.
 This was a major source of vexation for King Yeongjo for an extended period.